tldr-pages/tldr/pages/linux/apt.md

 > Package management utility for Debian based distributions.

-- Update list of packages and versions available.
-This should be run before running further apt commands:
+- Update the list of available packages and versions (it's recommended to run this before other `apt` commands):

 `sudo apt update`

-- Search for packages:
+- Search for a given package:

 `apt search {{package}}`